OUR LIFE

 This means that corporal punishment of children was pretty typical.

 Back then, children had fewer rights, had limited emotional support, were expected to act a certain way, and were rarely allowed to express themselves.
+A lot of children grew up fearing authority rather than understanding it.

 If you went to school, you were generally exposed to several discipline techniques.

 The classic was having a wooden paddle smacked against your rear-end if you spoke out loud, rough-housed, or did not have your homework.
 Another favorite was pulling you out of the room by your ear.
 These punishments today would likely result in an irate mother in the principal's office.
+But back then it was just business as usual.

 There was no warning that pesticide sprays were coming, just the delight of kids who found it fun to run behind the truck that sprayed poisons to kill mosquitoes and other hazardous chemicals.